Winning Days

-Winning Days is the second studio album by Australian alternative rock band The Vines, and was released on 23 March 2004 It is the follow-up to their debut, Highly Evolved.
+Winning Days is the second studio album by Australian alternative rock band The Vines, and was released in March 2004.
+It is the follow-up to their debut, Highly Evolved.
 The enhanced CD has the music video for "Ride".
-Winning Days was recorded in the summer of 2003 at Bearsville Studios in Woodstock, New York and was assisted by Bill Synans.
+Winning Days was recorded in the summer of 2003 at Bearsville Studios in Woodstock, New York. and was assisted by Bill Synans.
 It was mixed in September 2003 at Cello Studios in Los Angeles and was assisted by Steven Rhodes.

 This album has been released with the Copy Control protection system in some regions.